What the Fu Are You Doing?

 - The eponymous Beverly Hills Ninja, with a three-section staff.

-- Matter of fact, most of the film falls under this trope.
+- Matter of fact, the hero for most of the film falls under this trope ("he's an embarrassment to ninjas everywhere").
 Then someone hurts his clan brother.
 Cue Crowning Moment of Awesome, when he suddenly becomes a real ninja.

 - Undercover Brother, in which the titular hero (wearing arm-shields) has a fight at the end with the villain's trusted lieutenant (who has sword-like blades strapped to both arms).
 Undercover Brother whips out some nunckaku and starts whizzing them all about, showing off, and then smacks himself between the legs.
 As the baddie smirks and moves forward for the attack, it becomes clear this was to lull him into a false sense of security - UB delivers a quick left-right-spinkick combo that nearly knocks him unconscious, before he is left behind by his Evil Boss, to go up with the exploding base.
 Bonus points for doing it all to Michael Jackson's "Beat It".